 What could be coming soon?

-They're all of the best smart speakers on the market right now, but with the huge success of these voice-activated smart home assistants, this selection is likely to be just the beginning.
+Those are all of the best smart speakers on the market right now, but with the huge success of these voice-activated smart home assistants, this selection is likely to be just the beginning.

 Right now a number of other companies, including some of the biggest names in tech, are also working on their own smart home audio products.
 Whether they shake-up the market or turn out to be a load of hot air remains to be seen.